-The test report screen shows you a simple overview of all passed and failed tests including the failure reason so you can quickly identify what’s broken.
+The test report screen in build overview shows you a simple overview of all passed and failed tests, including the failure reason, so you can quickly identify what’s broken.

-Nevercode supports publishing your iOS applications to several distribution channel.
+Nevercode supports publishing your iOS applications to several distribution channels.

 To make your build version management easy, Nevercode exports two environment variables that you can use in your build scripts: